bryanibit/blog.io/_posts/2019-5-5-self-driving-algorithm.md

             node.f = node.g + H(node)
             node.parent = current

-            # if node is not in L

-            # set another set named open_set of the same content with L

-            # use open_set.count(node) to make sure whether node can be added to L
+            # if node is not in L, then set another set named open_set of the same content with L. Use open_set.count(node) to make sure whether node can be added to L

             L.append(node)
 ```